Collisional energy loss of a heavy quark in a semiquark-gluon plasma: Abstract

 \section{Abstract}

-By utilizing a background field effective theory, we compute the collisional energy loss of a heavy-quark moving through a semi-quark-gluon plasma characterized by nontrivial holonomy for Polyakov loops.
-We consider the elastic scatterings between the incident heavy-quark and the thermal partons with both hard and soft momentum transfers.
-Our results show that the heavy-quark energy loss is significantly suppressed in the semi-quark-gluon plasma due to a background field that is self-consistently generated in the effective theory.
-On the other hand, the suppression strongly depends on the temperature of the plasma which becomes negligible above $2\sim 3 $ times the critical temperature.
-For a realistic coupling constant, ignoring a relatively weak dependence on the heavy-quark velocity, the suppression on the collisional energy loss can be approximated by an overall factor determined solely by the background field.
+By utilizing a background field effective theory, we compute the collisional energy loss of a heavy quark moving through a semiquark-gluon plasma characterized by nontrivial holonomy for Polyakov loops.
+We consider the elastic scatterings between the incident heavy quark and the thermal partons with both hard and soft momentum transfers.
+As compared to the energy loss obtained from the perturbation theory, the hard processes get modified through the thermal distribution functions that depend on the background field, while the proper treatment of the soft processes strongly relies on the use of the hard-thermal-loop resummed gluon propagator derived from the background field effective theory.
+Our results show that the heavy quark energy loss is significantly suppressed in the semiquark-gluon plasma due to a background field that is self-consistently generated in the effective theory.
+On the other hand, the suppression has a strong dependence on the temperature of the plasma, which becomes negligible above $2-3 $ times the critical temperature.
+For a realistic coupling constant, ignoring a relatively weak dependence on the heavy quark velocity, the suppression on the collisional energy loss can be approximated by an overall factor determined solely by the background field.
+This simple conclusion is expected to be useful for phenomenological applications in the heavy flavor physics.